 Modern tankless toilets have outstanding water efficiency ratings.

-This alone makes them an ideal choice for homeowners looking forward to visiting water efficiency in their homes.
+This alone makes them an ideal choice for homeowners looking forward to including high water efficiency in their homes.

 Again, tankless toilets feature a dual-flush mechanism, which has been proven to save even more water.
 This is especially true with the more expensive models, like the ones made by TOTO.